EarthmanMuons/spellout/README.md

       -h, --help                   Print help (see more with '--help') -V, --version                Print version

-Each string will have its output printed on a separate line, and spellout will honor using `--` to stop interpreting the subsequent arguments as options.
+Each string will have its output printed on a separate line.
+Using `--` will stop the program from interpreting subsequent arguments as options.

 ### Examples